sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/6.png)

-The window "Files" offers the same functionality as the old view, but enhances it by providing a full windows context menu.
+The window "Files" offers the same functionality as the old view, but enhances it by providing a full context menu.

 ## Global Settings